ejparnell/pokemon-research-team/lessons/01_overview.md

 - **Supply Chain Management**: Agents can optimize logistics, inventory management, and demand forecasting.
 - **Smart Cities**: Agents can manage traffic flow, energy consumption, and public services to improve urban living.

 Honestly, the possibilities are endless.
 Multi-agent systems can be tailored to fit a wide range of applications, making them a powerful tool for solving complex problems.
-My rule of thumb is if you have a problem that can be broken down into smaller, manageable parts that can be handled by specialized entities, then a multi-agent system might be a good fit.
-Being a developer that has worked with microservices, I see a lot of similarities between MAS and microservices architecture.
+If you have a problem that can be broken down into smaller, manageable parts that can be handled by specialized entities, then a multi-agent system might be a good fit.
+As a developer who has worked with microservices, I see many similarities between MAS and microservices architecture.
 Both involve breaking down complex systems into smaller, independent components that can work together to achieve a common goal.

 ### Benefits and Drawbacks of Multi-Agent Systems